 Ongoing Specimen Analyses and Other Resources

-A listing of preliminary analyses specified by the Steering Committee and performed by PPMI cores, as well as analyses performed by additional investigators will be listed in the Ongoing Analyses section of this site (expected to be live Spring 2011).
+A listing of preliminary analyses specified by the Steering Committee and performed by PPMI cores, as well as analyses performed by additional investigators will be listed in the Ongoing Analyses section of this site.
 Investigators who are granted samples from PPMI agree to update this information annually, providing the research public with a comprehensive list of the latest findings coming out of PPMI.